mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ### Multi-Factor Authentication (MFA)

 MFA requires you to verify your identity with both something you know and something you have.

-### Key rotation

-To protect your AWS infrastructure, access keys should be rotated regularly.

 ### IAM user